devconcept/multer-gridfs-storage/README.md

 You can enable caching by either using a boolean or a non empty string in the [cache][cache-option] option, then, when the module is invoked again with the same [url][url-option] it will use the stored db instance instead of creating a new one.

 The cache is not a simple object hash.
 It supports handling asynchronous connections.
-You could, for example, synchronously create two storage instances one after the other and only one of them will try to open a connection.
+You could, for example, synchronously create two storage instances for the same cache one after the other and only one of them will try to open a connection.

 This greatly simplifies managing instances in different files of your app.
 All you have to do now is to store a url string in a configuration file to share the same connection.
 Scaling your application with a load-balancer, for example, can lead to spawn a great number of database connection for each child process.
 With this feature no additional code is required to keep opened connections to the exact number you want without any effort.